 - Milk – Substitute non-dairy milk for a dairy-free recipe

-- Sweetener – Choose between brown sugar, or unrefined sweeteners, such as maple syrup, or honey
+- Sweetener – Choose between brown sugar, or unrefined sweeteners, such as maple syrup, or honey.
+However, when using maple syrup or honey, the batter will contain a little more liquid, requiring an extra minute or two baking time.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)